Postgraduate research project

 About the project

-Therapeutic oligonucleotides are unique in targeting mRNA, particularly those that cannot be targeted by conventional small molecule drugs or therapeutic antibodies.
-This has lead to rapid growth in their potential.
+Therapeutic oligonucleotides are unique in targeting mRNA particularly those that cannot be addressed by conventional small molecule drugs or therapeutic antibodies, their potential is growing fast.
+The development and application of Therapeutic Nucleic Acids, in a general, have been drawing the interest of several biotech companies.

-The findings of this project will represent a critical leap forward in modified nucleic acids to improve their stability and efficacy in cells and enhance their delivery with enormous impact for different neurological diseases.
+We will synthesise and investigate different chemical modification and the output of the project will represent a critical leap forward in modified nucleic acids to improve their stability and efficacy in cells and enhance their delivery with enormous impact for different neurological diseases.